micaelleos/FunctionalAgent/readme.md

 ## Example Workflow

+1. Enter your jira credentials.
+Click in gear icon.
-1. Describe the feature: _"As a user, I want to log in using my email and password."_
+2. Describe the feature: _"As a user, I want to log in using my email and password."_
-2. The agent generates:
+3. The agent generates:
    ```
    User Story:
    - As a user, I want to log in using my email and password so that I can access my account securely.